A shocked reaction by Miss Coco in the moment she was announced the 2019 recipent of Toronto Arts Foundation's Community Arts Award

 Professional Development 2018-2019

 With the generous funding support of Explore & Create (Canada Council of the Arts) and the Access & Career Development grant (Ontario Arts Council), Miss Coco was in Trinidad & Tobago.
 She was learning, documenting cultural and artistic life, such as Tobago Heritage Festival, with mentor and international choreographer, Delton Frank.
 She connected with other master teachers like Assane Konte in USA.
-Additionally, she trained in drum and dance in Conakry, Guinea (West Africa) with master teachers - Mohamed Diaby, djembefola Sekou Balandougou Keita and Youssouf Koumbassa.
-Added opportunities to dance in classes with Tady Sangaré from ballet djoliba and dancers from les ballet africains and ballet merveilles de guinée were beneficial.
+Additionally, she trained in drum and dance in Conakry, Guinea (West Africa) with master teachers - Mohamed Diaby, Youssouf Koumbassa and djembefola Sekou Balandougou Keita.
+Added opportunities to dance in classes with Tady Sangaré of ballet djoliba and dancers from les ballet africains and ballet merveilles de guinée were beneficial.

 Writing & Publishing